Ma Ying-jeou: Post-presidency

-In 2023, Ma became the first ROC leader to visit mainland China since the civil war of 1949, with a trip slated for 27 March to 7 April, pledging peace between the two countries.
-The trip comes amidst rising tension between mainland China and Taiwan.
+In 2023, Ma became the first former ROC leader to visit mainland China since the civil war of 1949, with a trip slated for 27 March to 7 April, pledging peace between the two countries.
+The trip came amidst rising tension between mainland China and Taiwan.
 Ma visited China twice in 2024, during which he met with Chinese leader Xi Jinping.
 In June 2025, he visited mainland China again to attend the annual Straits Forum in Xiamen, Fujian.
 He met with Wang Huning, the deputy leader of the Central Leading Group for Taiwan Affairs and the Chairman of the Chinese People's Political Consultative Conference.

 Political positions

 View on Chinese unification

 In a December 2005 Newsweek International interview, when asked about unification, Ma stated that "for our party, the eventual goal is reunification, but we don't have a timetable."

 In February 2006, Ma published an op-ed in The Wall Street Journal titled Taiwan's 'Pragmatic Path.
 In the article, Ma stated that neither unification nor independence was likely for Taiwan in the foreseeable future and that the status quo should be maintained.
 He emphasized that the island's future should be determined by its people, rather than the government.
 During the same month, while visiting Europe, the KMT ran an advertisement in the Liberty Times with the same title, asserting that Taiwan's future could take many possible directions—be it unification, independence, or maintaining the status quo—and that such decisions must be made by the people.
 The advertisement, which stated that independence is an option for the people of Taiwan, sparked criticism within the party and raised concerns in the PRC.
 Wang Jin-pyng felt gratified for the policy shift, since Wang himself made a similar statement during the 2004 election, but James Soong said he was "shocked" and Lien Chan said he was never consulted.
 Ma clarified later that the KMT policy of retaining the status quo has not changed and has reiterated this position several times; further, he has also reiterated his party's support of the one-China policy.

 Ma supported autonomy for Tibet.
 On 17 March 2008, Ma threatened to boycott the Beijing Olympics if elected, should the Tibetan unrest spiral out of control.
 After he was elected president, he refused to let the Dalai Lama visit Taiwan, citing the timing as inappropriate.
 He later approved a visit by the Dalai Lama to lead prayers for Typhoon Morakot victims in August 2009.